-The choir was founded in 2005 and has since become one of the most renowned classical ensembles in the region.
-While it is artistically rooted in the Nordic a cappella tradition, the ensemble’s goal to influence the future agenda of vocal music has sent them on a constant quest for new horizons.
+The Mogens Dahl Chamber Choir was founded in 2005 and has since become one of the most renowned classical vocal ensembles in the region of Northern Europe.
+While it is artistically rooted in the Nordic a cappella tradition, the ensemble’s goal to influence the future agenda of vocal music has sent it on a constant quest for new horizons.

-A wonderful reinterpretation of The Passion of St. John was brought to the audience in the spring of 2016.
-Music by Sven-David Sandström, text curated by Jakob Holtze.
-The work saw it’s premiere in Konzerthaus Berlin and was also performed on the opening of the Thuringian Bachwochen as well as in the Church of Holmen, Copenhagen and The Dome of Lund, Sweden.
+A wonderful reinterpretation of The Passion of St. John (with music by Sven-David Sandström and text curated by Jakob Holtze) was brought to the audience in spring 2016.
+The work saw itspremiere at the Berlin Konzerthaus and was also performed at the opening of the ThüringerBachwochen, the Church of Holmen in Copenhagen, and The Lund Cathedral inSweden.

 “Mogens Dahl’s unparalleled “Messiah””